 The problem/need your product or service addresses

-Briefly touch on your target audience and how you plan to attract them, which you’ll go into more detail on later.
+Briefly touch on your target audience and how you plan to attract them (you’ll go into more detail later).
 This is only a snapshot summary for someone to grasp your idea and see the opportunity behind it.
-You also want to clearly define your company’s goal and strategy for starting or growing in the marketplace.
+You also want to clearly define your company’s strategy for starting or growing in the marketplace.

-Your business plan needs to address the industry as a whole, including relevant statistics, current trends, consumer demographics, and any external influences affecting the industry.
-Use this section to address how your business will fit into this specific industry and what, if any, subsections of the industry you will target.
+Your plan needs to address the industry as a whole, including relevant statistics, current trends, consumer demographics, and any external influences affecting the industry.
+Use this section to address how your business will fit into a specific industry and what (if any) subsections of the industry you will target.